 - Ed Herrmann – currently works as a Solution Architect at Colgate-Palmolive designing and developing custom end-to-end SAP applications.
 He has been working with SAP technologies for over 10 years.
 Ed is an SAP Mentor, an Enterprise Irregular, winner of the 2007 demo jam in both US and EMEA SAP TechEd, and was invited to work at SAP Labs in Palo Alto, CA as part of the SAP Imagineering Fellowship Program.
 Follow Ed on Twitter.

-- Rich Heilman – is a Senior Product Manager with the Data and Analytic Engines Product Management team at SAP Labs, LLC.
-He is currently focused on SAP HANA development tools and SAP HANA Application Services.
+- Rich Heilman – is a Director with the SAP HANA Product Management team at SAP Labs, LLC.
+He is currently focused on SAP HANA development tools and languages.
 Previously, he was a member of the Enterprise Performance Management(EPM) Customer Solution Adoption(CSA) group as well as the EPM Solution Management group at SAP, where he was focused on technical aspects of the SAP Planning and Consolidation, version for NetWeaver product.
 Before joining SAP in 2007, he worked for an SAP customer as an ABAP Developer for 6 years.
 Rich is also the co-author of the SAP Press book Next Generation ABAP Development.
 Follow Rich on Twitter

-- Thomas Jung – is a Director of Product Management for SAP HANA at SAP Labs US, specializing in development and platform tools for SAP HANA.
+- Thomas Jung – is a Chief Product Expert with the SAP HANA Product Management team at SAP Labs US, specializing in development and platform tools for SAP HANA.
 Previously he was a NetWeaver Solution Manager focusing on Custom Development tools and in particular the ABAP programming language as well as User Interface development technology.
 Before joining SAP Labs in 2006, he was an applications developer for an SAP customer company.
 Thomas was involved in SAP ERP implementations at this customer as an ABAP Developer for nearly 10 years.
 He was also the co-author of the SAP Press Books, Advanced BSP Programming and Next Generation ABAP Development.
 Follow Thomas on Twitter